InfinityAtEnd/DMOJ-Training/README.md

 - in each file you will find a link to the problem
 - in each file you will find that solution I've created

+This little "project" shows on a small scale my capacity to understand a problem and write code to solve it.